Dominica Flag

 Read Rental Yields »

-Rental Income: Rental income is taxed at progressive rates from 20% to 40%, depending on the tax base.
+Rental Income: Rental income earned by nonresidents is taxed at progressive rates, from 15% to 35%.

 Read Taxes and Costs »